Home » Blog » Adding Guests to Microsoft Teams securely and in compliance

 Add guests to Microsoft Teams

-NOTE: In order to add guest to Microsoft Teams, they must have a Microsoft 365 account (either work or school account.)
+Note: In order to add guest to Microsoft Teams, they must have a Microsoft 365 account (either work or school account.)
 If they do not have one, they will be prompted to create a free Microsoft account associated with their email before they can join your Team.

+Guests should not have the same permissions as internal users.
+Microsoft allows you to configure guest permissions at the team level.
 If you are a Team owner and wish to grant individual permissions to your guests after successfully adding them, all you have to do is follow these steps:

 • Select Teams in the navigation bar on the left side of the Microsoft Teams app.